Products

 Why Food Manufacturers Use It

 Food manufacturers love citric acid because it’s cheap, effective, and clean label.
+Knowing where to buy citric acid anhydrous from qualified suppliers ensures access to food-grade material meeting FCC specifications with complete batch traceability.
 Consumers recognize it.
 It doesn’t scare anyone on ingredient lists.
 Plus it’s incredibly stable – doesn’t break down during processing or storage.

 The citric acid market is massive.
 We’re talking hundreds of thousands of tons produced annually.
 Most comes from fermentation using Aspergillus niger mold.
 This industrial process creates pure citric acid more efficiently than extracting it from lemons ever could.